Shreya-Rawat/NLP/README.md

 ## Domain : Social Media Analytics

 ## Context :
 Past studies in Sarcasm Detection mostly make use of Twitter datasets collected using hashtag based supervision but such datasets are noisy in terms of labels and language.
-Furthermore, many tweets arerepliestoother tweets and detecting sarcasm in these require the availability of contextual tweets.
+Furthermore, many tweets are replies to other tweets and detecting sarcasm in these require the availability of contextual tweets.
 In this hands-on project, the goal is to build a model to detect whether a sentence is sarcastic or not, using Bidirectional LSTMs.

 ## Project Objective :
 Build a sequential NLP classifier which can use input text parameters to determine the customer sentiments.